wireapp/wire-docs/src/how-to/install/demo-wiab.md

 ### Ansible run selective tasks
 - You can use ^skip_ variables as environment variables to control the execution flow of the playbook.
 If these variables are passed, they will skip specific groups of tasks as explained in the [Deployment Flow](#deployment-flow) section.
 By default, if no variables are passed, all tasks will run in sequence.

-  In case of timeouts or any failures, you can skip tasks that have already been completed by passing the appropriate flags.
-For example, if the Wire artifact download task fails due to a timeout or disk space issue, you can skip the tasks that come before the Wire Artifact Download by using the following command:
+  In case of timeouts or other failures, you can skip tasks that have already been completed by passing the appropriate flags.
+For example, if the Wire artifact download task fails due to a timeout or disk space issue, you can skip the preceding tasks by using the following command:
 ```bash
 ansible-playbook -i ansible/inventory/demo/host.yml ansible/wiab-demo/deploy_wiab.yml -e "skip_verify_dns=true skip_install_pkgs=true skip_minikube=true"
 ```